 One of the most often debated topics within the tithing discussions is how many tithes were in the bible.
 There are multiple viewpoints to how many tithes there were, but i will contrast the two main ones.
-First, there is a tithing system that was an accumulative of 10% of the total increase, and second, then there was a three tithes system, which included a second as well as a third tithe that was every three years totaling up to 23%.
-Now, let’s get into the main points of why i believe in the one tithe (10%) system.
+First, there is a tithing system that was an accumulative of 10% of the total increase, and second, there was a three tithes system, which included a second as well as a third tithe that was every three years totaling up to 23-30%.
+I agree that there were multiple tithes given throughout the year, so i don’t disagree with a three tithe system.
+Although i do disagree that the Israelites gave over 10% of their increase.
+Here are the reasons why i believe Israel only gave 10%, not 23%.

 A Tithe Means 10%

 Right off the bat, 23% has an uphill battle in its defense.
 Obviously, 23% is not a tithe.
 At the very core of the tithing definition, a tithe means 10%.
 If I gave God 23% of my increase, then i am not tithing, and we cannot call it a tithe.
 Let’s illustrate this.
 If you and i were in a business partnership and we had an agreement for each of us to take 10% of the profit, could either one of us take an additional 10% from our profits and still have a valid agreement?
 The answer is, no. Once we’ve both taken more than 10% of our increase for the year, then we no longer have a tithing agreement.

 Regardless of where anyone stands on this subject, most of us agree that the bible is vague about this complex matter in the first place.
 Now take into account the more complex matter of giving 23%, which involves questionable algorithms.
 With a three tithe (23%) system there would arise an exponential amount of ‘fill in the blanks’.
 For instance…

 … How would one go about giving the second or third tithe of his harvest that he’s already stored, sold, or eaten?